Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 - Stale file removal of files no longer present in the source from the destination
 - Number of runs before stale files are removed from stored cache and destination(if enabled)

+**Note:**
-**Note:** The order of entries in the config file does not matter.
+- The order of entries in the config file does not matter.
 Sources, excludes, and options can appear in any sequence.
 Refer to Customization below for more info.
+- Flags and their Values are Case Sensitive.

 ### Acceptable Values for Configuration Flags